Updated April 2018

 Required Field Course

-The Journeyman Certification is meant to be completed during the Wilderness Bushcraft Semester.
+The Journeyman Certification is meant to be completed during the Wilderness Bushcraft Semester or the Wilderness Guide Training Semester.
 While intended to be within the scope of the course, our certifications are challenging and will require significant physical and academic effort to complete in 9 weeks.

 Documentation